SyriiAdvent/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+  - The Document Object Model (DOM) is a seperate library used with JS to allowing us to modify the html that is displayed on a webpage.
+Allowing us to create extremely dynamic, interactable and changing webpages.

 2. What is an event?
+  - Events are ways you tell a program/system that it can interact with that "thing."

 3. What is an event listener?
+  - its essentially the same as the above, except this time the program(JS) waits for the type of event thats ask to happen (ex: 'click' would wait for a click actions)

 4. Why would we convert a NodeList into an Array?
+  - a NodeList isnt a true array, it doesnt allow us to use higher order fucntions that Arrays allow us to use such as .map .reduce

 5. What is a component?
+  - Modular code you can use to recycle things you do often.
+If you had to make a usercard in html every time a user posted on a website you would probably quite that job.
+Just make a live updated component that makes the cards for every new post.

 ### Git Set up

-* [ ] Fork the project into your GitHub user account
+* [X] Fork the project into your GitHub user account
-* [ ] Clone the forked project into a directory on your machine
+* [X] Clone the forked project into a directory on your machine
-* [ ] Create a pull request before you start working on the project requirements.
+* [X] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-* [ ] You are now ready to build this project with your preferred IDE
+* [X] You are now ready to build this project with your preferred IDE

 ## Minimum Viable Product